Car loans interest rate comparison

 Older cars

-If the car you want to purchase is more than 5 years old, the bank may be unlikely to use your vehicle as security for the loan as its value may not be retained.
+If the car you want to purchase is more than 5 years old, you may find it harder to use it as security as its value may not be retained.
 Instead, the lender may suggest you apply for an unsecured personal loan.
 If the car is not used as security, the lender can't repossess the vehicle if you stop making your repayments, so this type of loan is considered riskier and interest rates can be higher.

 Unsecured car loans